 Student and Faculty/Staff Surveys

-As its initial undertaking, the task force assessed views of mental health on campus.
+As its initial undertaking in Fall 2015, the task force assessed views of mental health on campus.
 The task force designed two surveys, one for students and one for faculty/staff, to gather a variety of perspectives.

 For the student survey, the focus was on campus climate, major stressors, identified resources, and barriers to seeking help.